 Appalachia Funders Network

 Appalachia Funders Network accelerates an equitable Appalachian transition by convening and connecting funders for learning, analysis, and collaboration.
-A co-creator and key partner of the Fund, the Appalachia Funders Network provides critical connections to local community partners through its 40 members representing philanthropic and public sector funders in the region.
-The Network is currently engaged in a project to map the supply and demand of impact capital in Appalachia, build a pipeline of investable deals, and connect impact investors to those deals.
+A co-creator and key partner of the Fund, the Appalachia Funders Network provides critical connections to local community partners through its 60 members representing philanthropic, financial institution, and public sector funders in the region.
+Network members have formed seven issue- and sector-focused groups that seek to make fruitful connections to work on the ground, learn about best practices, and identify investment opportunities.

 Appalachian Regional Commission